 State-of-the-art systems enabling easy monitoring of CO2 and CH4 gases

 Instead of escaping into the air, landfill gas can be captured, converted, and used as a renewable energy resource.
-Using landfill gas (LFG) helps to reduce odours and other hazards associated with LFG emissions, and prevents methane from migrating into the atmosphere and contributing to local smog and global climate change.
+Using landfill gas helps to reduce odours and other hazards associated with its emissions, and prevents methane from migrating into the atmosphere and contributing to local smog and global climate change.

 All of the above safe disposal processes require the measurement of the Methane content (and in many cases the CO2 concentration).
-Edinburgh Sensors provide gas sensors for both Methane and CO2 that can be integrated into landfill gas processing systems enabling easy monitoring of these gases.
+Edinburgh Sensors provide gas sensors for both Methane and CO2 that can be integrated into landfill biogas processing systems enabling easy monitoring of these gases.

-Have a look at a recent article about waste to syngas production, we discuss how our range of NDIR sensors can be used to measure landfill gas emissions.
+- In this recent article about waste to syngas production, we discuss how our range of NDIR sensors can be used to measure landfill gas emissions.

-Edinburgh Sensors offer several easy-to-use landfill gas monitoring solutions.
+Edinburgh Sensors offer several easy-to-use landfill biogas monitoring solutions.
 You can view these solutions below.
 If you still can’t find what you’re looking for then get in touch with a member of our team.
 We would be delighted to assist you with a bespoke solution to meet your requirements.